 The Media Rumble

-And still, it can be so much more or so much less.
-To find out where news can go, Newslaundry & Teamwork Arts come together for the second time to present The Media Rumble (TMR) on August 3rd and 4th at India Habitat Centre, New Delhi.
+News can be so much more or so much less.
+To find out once again where news can go, Newslaundry and Teamwork Arts come together for the third time to present The Media Rumble (TMR) on August 2nd and 3rd, 2019 at The India Habitat Centre, New Delhi.
+TMR 2019 will bring global and local perspectives in a specially curated two-day event which will include panels, masterclasses, film-screenings and performances.

 Newslaundry is a subscription-driven, independent news media company.
 It has been at the forefront of free speech advocacy and the need for an independent news model as well as a free and accountable press.
 Since its inception, Newslaundry has been committed to presenting current affairs stories in innovative and engaging formats including media critique, reportage, documentaries, podcasts, animation and comics.